vishalbelsare/memori/docs/examples/basic-usage.md

 ## Expected Output

 ```
-🧠 Memoriai - Your AI's Second Memory
+🧠 Memori - Your AI's Second Memory
 ✅ Memory enabled - all conversations will be recorded!

 --- First conversation ---